 … much more consistently and durably to a woman experimenter than to a man.
 A man experimenter, once he does attract attention, is innovative, bold, original, and so on, in articles that show a knowledge of development from precedents; a woman experimenter is just, well, an experimenter, the term often slightly pejorative, without further exploration.
 Indeed, any noticed or imagined development from precedents is mentioned only for dismissal as imitation.

 By the 1940s and 50s, a period described by Kavan as ‘unconducive to creative work’, literary modernism in England had just about had its day, and it was to European, particularly French literature, that Natalie Saurraute’s ‘baton’ of aesthetic experimentalism was passed.
 In a review of Kavan’s work, Leo Lerman notes the distinctive aspects of her writing, placing it in the wider context of European literature rather than the parochial stamping ground that English literature had become: ‘I hesitate to classify her pieces as stories, for she is less concerned with formal story structure—plot, characterization, time, place, personality-- than she is with communicating the integral essence of mental upheaval’.
 As one of her biographers, David Callard, says of Ice ‘The most distinguishable literary influence on the book is Robbe-Grillet and his theories of the nouveau roman’ but he insists that the ‘fragmented sparseness’ of Kavan’s writing was her own innovation as ‘her enthusiasm for this school, the only group of writers with whom she ever expressed a partiality, was almost certainly because they moved in areas she had already explored’.
 While not as systematically conceived as the nouveau roman and certainly not part of any literary movement, Kavan’s work is often as aesthetically inventive as many of the nouveau romanciers, most readily comparable the work of Marguerite Duras and Michel Butor.
 Her work departs in certain essential aspects, however, from Robbe-Grillet’s stringent manifesto for the new novel; ‘To believe that the novelist has something to say; and that he then tries to discover how to say it, is the gravest misconception.
 For it is precisely this ‘how’, this way of seeing things, that constitutes the whole, obscure project of the writer, and that later becomes the dubious content of his book.’
-Kavan’s writing is not shaped, then, by any adherence to an aesthetic agenda but rather by an obsessive return to what Valentine Cunningham, in a less than positive review of her work, calls her work’s fundamental ‘unconsolation’ and its ‘enclosingly anguished world of mirrors and fish-bowls.’
+Kavan’s writing is not shaped, then, by any adherence to any aesthetic agenda but rather by an obsessive return to what Valentine Cunningham, in a less than positive review of her work, calls her work’s fundamental ‘unconsolation’ and its ‘enclosingly anguished world of mirrors and fish-bowls.’
 This nightmarishly enclosed world is strongly reminiscent of expressionistic modernism with subjective states projected onto an external world that becomes a phantasmagoria of structuring metaphors that externalize the protagonist’s delusional state of mind, such as post-apocalyptic frozen landscape across which the girl is relentlessly pursued in Ice.